niranjan-246/EC1302_19EC302---Electronic-Devices-Laboratory/SIMULATION OF FREQUENCY RESPONSE OF COMMON COLLECTOR (CC) CONFIGURATION.md

 ## RESULT:
-Thus the frequency response of common base configuration circuit using LT-spice is simulated and verified.
+Thus the frequency response of common collector configuration circuit using LT-spice is simulated and verified.